How to prevent trolls from Zoom bombing your online meeting

 “Zoom bombing has unfortunately become an issue at institutions across the country, and this is at least the second instance at UT Knoxville since we’ve moved online,” Chancellor Donde Plowman posted on the university’s website.

-As the video conferencing platform Zoom has grown in popularity during the coronavirus pandemic, so have instances of “Zoom bombing.”
+As the video conferencing platform Zoom has grown in popularity during the novel coronavirus pandemic, so have instances of “Zoom bombing.”
 Zoom bombing is when someone joins your meeting and disrupts it in some way.

 The FBI recently issued a warning to the public about the “hijacking” of online classrooms and teleconferences after it received reports of conferences being disrupted by pornographic images, people shouting racist and threatening language, and the displaying of hate messages.
 Two schools in Massachusetts reported intruders signing into online classes.